SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 This avoids the assignment operator (``=``) being used by accident when the equality comparison operator (``==``) is actually intended.
 By making ``if x = y`` invalid,
-Swift helps you to to avoid these kinds of errors in your code.
+Swift helps you to avoid these kinds of errors in your code.

 ..
 TODO: Should we mention that x = y = z is also not valid?
    If so, is there a convincing argument as to why this is a good thing?